ginger-ui/sql-final-project/README.md

 Mountains vs Beaches preference: a data analyst project where I looked at peoples preferences between two popular destinations-mountains and beaches.
 ## Description

-Mountains and Beaches Exploration The aim of this project is to explore and highlight the unique beauty, ecosystems, and recreational opportunities of both mountain and beach environments. these two natural settings, covering topics such as biodiversity, conservation efforts, and tourism impacts.
+Mountains and Beaches:The aim of this project is to explore and highlight the unique beauty and recreational opportunities of both mountain and beach environments. these two natural settings, covering topics such as activities, expenses, and tourism impacts.
 Offer insights and guidelines for sustainable practices that travelers can adopt when visiting these areas

 ## Getting Started